IAQG > Certification Management

 The existing Auditor Recognition window is the time period for eligible auditors to complete the online recognition process and have their existing authentications recognized by IAQG Authentication.

-Any auditors who do not complete the existing Auditor Recognition Process during the Freeze Period will have their authentications deactivated, and their status will not be reflected in OASIS.
+Auditors who do not complete the existing Auditor Recognition Process during the Freeze Period will have their authentications deactivated, their status will not be reflected in OASIS, and will not remain eligible to conduct audits within the IAQG Certification Scheme.

 Auditors seeking new authentications may apply directly through IAQG Authentication during the Freeze Period.
 Due to the system lockdown, approved applications will take effect after the Freeze Period.